crumbhole/argocd-lovely-plugin/README.md

 We offer many pre-built container options.
 We only support the use of these containers, the binaries provided are for convenience:

 - `argocd-lovely-plugin-cmp` to install as a sidecar plugin, which is versioned.
-- The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.
-- [Variations](doc/variations.md) lists many other versions of the plugin, and explains versioning
+- [Variations](doc/variations.md) lists many other versions of the plugin, and explains versioning.

 ## Installing as an Argo CD Sidecar Plugin
 We recommend you install as an Argo CD CMP Sidecar Plugin.
 [Argo CD's documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#sidecar-plugin) has steps on how to achieve this, or you can see [our Kustomization example](examples/installation).
 You can also observe how we install Lovely for our CI tests in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.